KietFS/franchify-front-site/README.md

 ## Project Description
-Market Floor is an multi-tenant application using multi-tenant logic.
+Franchsify is an multi-tenant application using multi-tenant logic.
 Every tenant manage their own resources, data, ensuring stable and security for their customer.
-This project is written with various tech stacks:
+This project is written with various tech stacks.
+This repo is the user front-site of m

-* **For User site**: NextJS14 with App Router, TailwindCSS, Next Caching.
-* **For Admin site**:  React, TailwindCSS, Redux, Redux-Persist.
-* **For Rest API Server**: NestJS, TypeOrm, PostgreSQL, Redis Cache, ElasticSearch, Twillio Service, Mail Service.
+* **Framework**: NextJS 14 with App Router with optimization for fetching data and caching, type ensurance with a sub-repo that have all the interfaces, hooks generated base on the backend code base with a CLI which is written my myself.
+* **Styling**: Using TailwindCSS with dynamic tailwind config file base on the color scheme of the tenant setting on the admin application, beside that using some MUI component.
+* **State and Data Mangement**: Using Redux toolkit, redux persistent, using technique with custom hooks to prevent unecessary fetching data.
+* **Testing**: Using playwright for end-to-end testing before deploy, consider adding more unique techs to ensure stability of the code base.
+* **CI/CD**: Using github workflow for CI/CD, run jobs like check types, run end-to-end & unit test

 Advisor: Mr Nguyen Huu Trung, HCMUTE.